Here we'll look at ways to make your life better while maximizing your aim - whether that is to have fun or meet a particular goal.

-Obviously, it's a given that you'll have to support yourself financially, so you can't cut out working out of your schedule!
+Obviously, it's a given that you'll have to support yourself financially, so you can't cut working from your schedule!
 Let's get started and think about some ways that "clutter" invades our minds and our time.

-1. Is social media worth the time spent on it?
+2. Is social media worth the time spent on it?

 3. Schedule errands together as much as possible